 The Sync Class also defines what attributes within the entries should be included or excluded in the synchronization process.
 When a change to an entry is first detected in a Sync Source, the Sync Pipe evaluates the inclusion criteria (i.e., include-base-dn and include-filter) to find the first matching Sync Class according to the evaluation-order-index property.
 If a change does not match any Sync Class, then it is discarded.
-Otherwise, the matching Sync Class processes any attribute or DN mappings and determines what type of change is synchronized.
+Otherwise, the matching Sync

+Class processes any attribute or DN mappings and determines what type of change is synchronized.

-Note If you do not want certain types of entries to be synchronized, then you can define a Sync Class for these attributes and then clear the sync-creates, sync-mods, and sync-deletes boxes. ------ ---
+If you do not want certain types of entries to be synchronized, then you can define a Sync Class for these attributes and then clear the synchronize-creates, synchronize-modifies, and synchronize-deletes boxes.